-Using the reported relative uncertainties of the accuracy in Table 6, we calculated the derived uncertainties using Gaussian error propagation for SSA and the absorption coefficient for all instrument combinations.
-The formulas are derived in Appendix A and the associated graphs Figure 13 until Figure 15 are shown.
-They are summarized as follows: for the CAPS PM{SSA} Monitor the relative error (as defined by $(rel_err(x)=\Delta x/x)$ for the oberservable $x=\{\{\sigma_e,SSA\}, \sigma_e\}$) depends on the SSA and on the aerosol load of the test aerosol as stated by (Onasch et al., 2015).
-This dependency is best visible during transitions of the aerosol production system, where the SSA varies with time and where the particle load is low associated with σ{sp} s of about 10 Mm-1.
-Here the relative error ranges within 6-13% for 1Hz data (2-4% for 10 second averaged data).
-For high aerosol loads the relative error ranges within 8%-10% for 1 Hz data (2.5%-3% for 10 second averaged data) For the absorption coefficient derived from the CAPS SSA monitor the relative uncertainty rises with higher SSA values from 8% (SSA=0.25) up to 25% (SSA= 0.65) for 1 Hz data (2.5% -8% for 10 second averaged data respectively).
+Using the reported relative uncertainties in the accuracy in Table 6, we calculated the derived uncertainties using Gaussian error propagation for SSA and the absorption coefficient for all instrument combinations.
+The formulas are derived in Appendix A, and the associated graphs Fig. 13 until Fig. 15 are shown.
+They are summarized as follows: for the CAPS PM{SSA} monitor the relative error (as defined by rel_err(x) = $\Delta x/x$ for the observable $x = \{\{\sigma_e, SSA\}, \sigma_e\}$ depends on the SSA and on the aerosol load of the test aerosol as stated by Onasch et al. (2015).
+This dependency is best visible during transitions of the aerosol production system, where the SSA varies with time and where the particle load is poorly correlated with σ{sp} s of about 10 Mm-1.
+Here the relative error ranges within 6 %-13 % for 1 Hz data (2%-4% for 10s averaged data).
+For high aerosol loads the relative error ranges within 8 %-10 % for 1 Hz data (2.5 %-3% for 10s averaged data).
+For the absorption coefficient derived from the CAPS SSA monitor the relative uncertainty rises with higher SSA values from 8 % (SSA = 0.25) up to 25% (SSA = 0.65) for 1 Hz data (2.5%-8% for 10s averaged data, respectively).

-The relative errors analysis of the SSA shows that the CAPS PM{ssa} instrument is less sensitive to the aerosol load (8% 1Hz data and 2.5% 10 second averaged data) compared to the proven PSAP+NEPH instrument combination which shows a pronounced dependence but is in principle more robust towards low aerosol load.
+The relative-error analysis of the SSA shows that the CAPS PM{SSA} instrument is less sensitive to the aerosol load (8% for 1Hz data and 2.5% for 10s averaged data) compared to the proven PSAP+NEPH instrument combination, which shows a pronounced dependence but is in principle more robust towards low aerosol load.

-3 Results and Discussion
+3 Results and discussion

-In this section, we present the results and relevant discussion of findings for the optical closure study.
-All the measurements presented here were corrected to the CAPS PM{ssa} operational wavelength of 630 nm.
+In this section, we present the results and relevant discussion of findings for the optical-closure study.
+All the measurements presented here were corrected to the CAPS PM{SSA} operational wavelength of 630 nm.

-3.1 Extinction Coefficient
+3.1 Extinction coefficient

-The extinction coefficient measured by the CAPS PM{ssa} was analysed in comparison with proven technologies.
-On the direct measurement of σ{ep}, we compared the two CAPS systems for AS and AD (Petzold et al., 2013).
-The direct measurement of σ{ep} from the CAPS PM{ssa} was also compared with the indirect measurement given by the sum of the absorption coefficient measured by the PSAP with σ{sp} measured by the NEPH for BC, AD, and MIX (as defined in Table 1) - shown as PSAP+NEPH.
-For AS with the measured SSA value of 1.0, extinction coefficients provided by the CAPS extinction channels and scattering coefficients provided by the CAPS scattering channel and the NEPH instrument are used for the evaluation of the light scattering measurements in the next subsection.
-The time series for the extinction channels are shown in Figure 4 and the averages and standard deviations for each test point are shown in Table A1 in the supplemental information.
+The extinction coefficient measured by the CAPS PM{SSA} was analyzed in comparison with proven technologies.
+On the direct measurement of σ{ep} , we compared the two CAPS systems for AS and AD (Petzold et al., 2013).
+The direct measurement of σ{ep} from the CAPS PM{SSA} was also compared with the indirect measurement given by the sum of the absorption coefficient measured by the PSAP, with σ{sp} measured by the NEPH for BC, AD and MIX (as defined in Table 1) - shown as PSAP+NEPH.
+For AS with the measured SSA value of 1.0, extinction coefficients provided by the CAPS extinction channels and scattering coefficients provided by the CAPS scattering channel and the NEPH instrument are used for the evaluation of the light-scattering measurements in the next subsection.
+The time series for the extinction channels are shown in Fig. 4, and the averages and standard deviations for each test point are shown in Table A1.
 The higher variability observed in the last plot of the figure is due to particle load fluctuations from the generation system when operating at very high loads.